Attracting, selecting, developing, and retaining the right people for an organization.

 Talent management connects an organization's people strategy to its business outcomes.
 It covers job analysis, sourcing, screening, interviewing, onboarding, retention, employer branding, and workforce planning.
 Beyond filling open positions, effective talent management is a continuous cycle of identifying needs, attracting candidates, evaluating fit, and developing people.
 Mastery means building systems where organizations consistently find, hire, and grow the talent they need to thrive.

 You understand what a job description contains and why each element matters.
 You can distinguish between different role types and seniority levels.
 You participate in hiring processes as a coordinator or observer, scheduling interviews and managing logistics.
 You grasp the basic flow from job posting to offer.
-This is the foundation: understanding how talent enters an organization before actively managing the process.

 What Comes Next